Skip to Main Content

 Growing into Independence as a local administrator of federal housing programs

 In 1998, HACC was approached by the Clayton County Director of Economic Development to administer the federal HOME and CDBG Programs.
 At that time, the County was part of the Georgian Urban Counties Consortium that included Fulton, Cobb, and Gwinnett Counties, as well as a few other metro Atlanta cities.
 Clayton County and its Housing Authority were part of this Consortium until 2000.
-At this time, Fulton County chose to withdraw from the consortium and stand alone.
-Therefore, Clayton County was no longer contiguous with the other consortium members, so HACC could not continue its participation.

-Economic and Quality Of Life Impact
+Economic and Quality of Life Impact

 HACC has a direct and indirect impact - in a number of ways - on the economic development and quality of life in Clayton County.
 By serving as a financial conduit to provide tax-exempt financing for developers, the Authority helped to facilitate the construction and redevelopment of quality, affordable housing for residents of Clayton County.